FluxML/Flux.jl/docs/src/getting_started/linear_regression.md

 We can now proceed to the training phase!

 ### Training
-Before training the model, let's initialize the optimiser and let `Flux` know that we want all the derivatives of all the parameters of our `model`.
+The training procedure would make use of the same mathematics, but now we can pass in the model inside the `gradient` call and let `Flux` and `Zygote` handle the derivatives!

 ```jldoctest linear_regression_complex
 julia> function train_model()